fablabbcn/fablabbcn-legacy-web/_posts/news-post/makingsenseworkshop-copy.md

 <iframe src="http://pitodido.org/#countdown" scrolling="no" frameborder="0" height="300px" width="100%"></iframe>

-Cities are where most of the planet’s population now live, and they offer the best opportunity to effect practical change at scale, and in a context to which people can relate.
+Nowadays cities are where most of the planet’s population live, they offer the best opportunity to effect practical change at scale in a context to which people can relate.
 Cities are at the heart of addressing the social and environmental challenges of the 21st century.

 The FAB City is a global project to develop locally productive and globally connected self-sufficient cities.
 It comprises an international think tank of civic leaders, makers, urbanists and innovators working on changing the paradigm of the current industrial economy where the city operates on a linear model of importing products and producing waste.